How to sum a list in Python

 print(f"The sum is: {total}")--OUTPUT--The sum is: 15

-The reduce() function, part of Python's functools module, offers a functional approach to this problem.
-It works by applying a given function cumulatively to the items in a sequence, effectively "reducing" the list to a single final value.
-Here, the lambda x, y: x + y function is the operation applied at each step.
+The reduce() function from the functools module offers a functional programming approach.
+It works by applying a function cumulatively to the items of a sequence, reducing the entire list to a single final value.

 Using list comprehension with sum()